 Field Update: Displaced Venezuelans In Urgent Need of Help

 Project HOPE ‘s Teresa Narvaez visited Colombia and Ecuador in September to prepare for HOPE’s response to the Venezuelan crisis.
-Read her first-person account.
+Read her first-person account and learn how to help.

-Desperate hungry children and families, exhausted by hours of walking, and emotionally depleted by the pain of leaving loved ones behind, huddle in long lines at the border of Venezuela and Colombia.
+Desperate hungry children and families, exhausted by hours of walking and emotionally depleted by the pain of leaving loved ones behind, huddle in long lines at the border of Venezuela and Colombia.
 These are the faces of what has become the Western Hemisphere’s biggest humanitarian crisis.
-Hundreds of thousands of Venezuelans have fled into Brazil, Colombia, Ecuador and Peru, seeking to escape fast-worsening economic and political conditions.
+Millions of Venezuelans have fled into Brazil, Colombia, Ecuador, Peru and beyond, seeking to escape fast-worsening economic and political conditions.

 For many Venezuelans, this painful, hazardous journey is their only option.
 Extreme hyperinflation and severe shortages of food, medicine and health care at home have forced this impossible choice.